0Tech/planetarium/fixture/README.md

 #### Parameters

-1. `name`: The name of fixture would be based on this parameter.
+1. `fixture_name`: The name of fixture would be based on this parameter.
+2. `chain_id`: The chain id of the chain.
-2. `app_name`: The name of application used in the chain.
+3. `app_name`: The name of application used in the chain.
-3. `num_regions`: The number of subnets in each chain in the fixture.
+4. `num_regions`: The number of subnets in each chain in the fixture.
-4. `num_sentries`: The number of sentries in each subnet.
+5. `num_sentries`: The number of sentries in each subnet.
-5. `timeout`: If it takes longer than this value to setup the chain, subsequent tests would fail (for the debugging).
+6. `timeout`: If it takes longer than this value to setup the chain, subsequent tests would fail (for the debugging).

 #### Example